Mia Martini: Return to Sanremo

-After her success at Sanremo Music Festival, Martini soon went on tour and recorded a new LP album, called Martini Mia....
+After her success at the Sanremo Music Festival, Martini soon went on tour and recorded a new LP album, called Martini Mia....
 The album includes songs such as "Notturno", which over time became a classic, and "Donna", the last one written two years earlier by the Neapolitan singer-songwriter Enzo Gragnaniello.
 After having witnessed a live performance by Martini in the darkest period of her career, Gragnaniello paid homage to her by writing a song that became one of the most famous Italian songs explicitly focused on the theme of physical and psychological violence against women.
 This started a collaboration with her that would last for a few years.

-In the summer 1989, Martini sang "Donna" at Festivalbar, where she was awarded the Gold Disc for the 100,000 copies her album sold.
+In the summer of 1989, Martini sang "Donna" at Festivalbar, where she was awarded the Gold Disc for the 100,000 copies her album sold.
 In the autumn, she won the Targa Tenco as the best female interpreter of the year.

 1990s

 New successes at Sanremo, Neapolitan song hit and Eurovision

-In 1990, Mia Martini competed again at Sanremo Music Festival with the track "La nevicata del '56", winning for the third time the Critics Award.
+In 1990, Mia Martini competed again at Sanremo Music Festival with the track "La nevicata del '56", winning the Critics Award for the third time.

 The song "La nevicata del '56" was included in the album La mia razza, a work in which Martini ranges from melodic sound ("Un altro Atlantico", "Stringi di più", "Cercando il sole"), to ethnic rhythms ("Danza pagana", "Va' a Marechiaro") and Latin sound (Chica chica bum by Carmen Miranda).

 In the same year, she sang the duet "Stelle di stelle" with Claudio Baglioni, two decades after their first collaboration.